Feb 02-Apr 03, 2015

 Instructor(s)Eric Brunsell, EdD.
 Intercollege Programs for Science Education, Montana State University

-Jason Marcks, MS. Aerospace Consultant, Marcks Aerospace.
-Jason is a former high school Earth and space science teacher, He has a MS in Geoscience and is currently working on a Masters of Aeronautical Science in space launch management.
+Jason Marcks, MS, MAS, ATP.
+Aerospace Consultant, Marcks Aerospace.
+Jason is a former high school Earth and space science teacher, He has a MS in Geoscience and a Masters of Aeronautical Science (MAS) in space launch management.
 He has served as the professional development director and lead instructor for the Wisconsin Initiative for Math, Science and Technology Education program, the Nevada Science of Aerospace Project, and the Oklahoma Science, Technology, and Education Program.
 Mr. Marcks is also an Airline Transport Pilot (ATP) and instructor pilot for Air Wisconsin Airlines Corporation.

 PrerequisitesBachelor's degree, professional teaching certificate, and at least one year of K-12 teaching experience.
 Because the use of technology is integral to the course, some familiarity with using technology in the classroom is required.